Antitrust threats, unionization, workplace unrest all await Amazon’s next CEO

 Amazon has been at the center of congressional efforts to overhaul competition laws, zeroing in on allegations that Amazon preferences its own products in its marketplace over those from third-party sellers.
 Facebook, Google and Apple have also faced scrutiny.
 Lawmakers are also considering proposals that would increase funding and powers of agencies tasked with antitrust enforcement, such as the Federal Trade Commission.

 The FTC, which was tasked with scrutinizing Amazon during the Trump administration, awaits President Biden to name a permanent chair of the commission and fill key vacancies.
-But Biden’s choice for acting agency chair, Rebecca Kelly Slaughter, has advocated for the commission to act more quickly to penalize the tech industry for missteps.
+But Biden’s choice for acting chair, Rebecca Kelly Slaughter, has advocated for the commission to act more quickly to penalize the tech industry for missteps.

 “All of this foreshadows close scrutiny and intervention in the affairs of Amazon, without a doubt,” said William E. Kovacic, a former chair of the FTC who teaches law at George Washington University.
 “You can hear the destroyer coming and dropping the depth charges into the water, it’s just a matter of time.
 And then boom there they go!”